Skip to content

 OBSERVABILITY_ENABLED false Enable query span tracking

-LOG_LEVEL ERROR Set to DEBUG for verbose query logs
+LOG_LEVEL ERROR Set to INFO or DEBUG to see SQLAlchemy echo logs

-SQLALCHEMY_ECHO false Print all SQL to stdout (development)
+SQLALCHEMY_ECHO false Print all SQL to stdout (requires LOG_LEVEL=INFO or DEBUG)

 PERFORMANCE_THRESHOLD_DATABASE_QUERY_MS 100 Slow query threshold (ms)